infinum/eightshift-docs/docs/advanced/helpers-components.md

 title: Components
 ---

 Components helper is located in `Eightshift Libs`.
-To extend it, use `Eightshift_Libs\Helpers\Components` namespace.
+To extend it, use `Eightshift_Libs\Helpers\Components` class.

 We have created this simple helper that you can use in any PHP class as a static helper.
-To see all the components helpers go [here](https://github.com/infinum/eightshift-libs/blob/develop/src/helpers/class-components.php) and help your selves.
+To see all of the components helpers go [here](https://github.com/infinum/eightshift-libs/blob/develop/src/helpers/class-components.php).

 ## ensure_string